rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/concepts.rst

 .. _concepts:

-Concepts
+Load balancer concepts
 -------------------------------

-To use the Rackspace Cloud Load Balancers API effectively, you should understand several key concepts:
+To understand the service and API, review the following key terms and concepts.

 .. _concept-load-balancer: